Meet Rayan Ahmed - a young Dubai-based elite golfer with king-size dreams

 “It gave me a real sense of competition,” he says.
 “Since then I have represented the UAE at the Pan Arab Games, where I won a silver medal for the country, and more recently at the GCC Golf Championship in Qatar, where I won the team and Individual gold medals.

-“Dubai has been my home, and now I get to be called a UAE golfer playing under the UAE flag” he said.
+“Dubai has been my home, and now I get to represent the nation at the highest level with my teammates.

+"All this is like a dream.
+We have the top coaches, fitness programs, equipment, and tournaments, all provided by EGF.
+They are planning ahead to make us the very best," he added.

 This stability has allowed Rayan to focus on improving his golf and achieving his academic ambitions simultaneously, with the priority being to secure a golf scholarship in the US.